-Located in Arab, Albertville, and Guntersville, Alabama, The Hawkins Law Firm engages in litigation in all of our major practice areas, including contested divorces in family law litigation, probate litigation, and business litigation.
+Located in Guntersville, Huntsville, and Arab, Alabama, The Hawkins Law Firm engages in litigation in all of our major practice areas, including contested divorces in family law litigation, probate litigation, and business litigation.
 Below are answers to the most frequently asked questions we encounter in our litigation practice.
 If you have other questions or require professional advice and representation in a particular matter, please contact The Hawkins Law Firm.

 Q. What is the procedure for litigation?